-During the years ended December 31, 2019 and 2018, the Company issued restricted stock units for services as follows (\$ in thousands, except share data):
+During the years ended December 31, 2020 and 2019, the Company issued restricted stock units for services as follows (\$ in thousands, except share data):

-2019 2018 Number of Restricted Stock Units Issued 184,454 139,497 Value of Restricted Stock Units Issued \$ 908.6 \$ 711.9
+2020 2019 Number of Restricted Stock Units Issued 325,853 184,454 Value of Restricted Stock Units Issued \$ 863.0 \$ 908.6

-The weighted average estimated fair value of restricted stock issued for services in the years ended December 31, 2019 and 2018 was \$4.93 and \$5.10 per share, respectively.
+The weighted average estimated fair value of restricted stock units issued for services in the years ended December 31, 2020 and 2019 was \$2.65 and \$4.93 per share, respectively.
 The fair value of the restricted stock units was determined using the Company's closing stock price on the date of issuance.
 The vesting terms of restricted stock unit issuances are generally one year, or upon the achievement of performance-based milestones.